 European Old Master paintings, American and Latin American art, and prints and drawings are displayed at The Blanton Museum of Art , a AAA GEM attraction.
 Discover the technique favored by Peter Paul Rubens and other 17th-century painters; investigate Uruguayan artist Julio Alpuy's Universal Constructivism style; and survey Richard Long's “Summer Circle,” a 29.5-foot-wide sculpture formed out of Delabole slate.

-Just across the street, The Bullock Texas State History Museum houses interactive exhibits and more than 700 artifacts beneath its copper dome.
+If you're looking for educational things to do in Austin, The Bullock Texas State History Museum houses interactive exhibits and more than 700 artifacts beneath its copper dome.
 Such displays as a wooden oil rig, salvage from a 17th-century shipwreck and a lunar lander model are offered at this AAA GEM attraction.
 From a special effects-laden show highlighting local stories of perseverance to a presentation about the Texas Revolution, a range of multimedia illustrates the region's sweeping past.

 Referencing the pen name of writer William Sydney Porter, the O. Henry Museum commemorates “the master of the short story.”
 From 1893 to 1895, the author known for his signature twist endings lived in this Queen Anne-style cottage, which now houses O. Henry memorabilia.
 Porter, an Austin resident for more than a decade, likely used his experiences in Texas as fodder for his prose.